SolomonKwan/Sicario/Info.md

 - Rewrite and cleanup the basic mcts algorithm
 - Create basic position evaluation
 - Create basic pruning policy
+- Refactor the Position class (and any other) to only contains methods that alter the state

 <strong>GUI to Engine Communications</strong>
 - [ x ] uci